Half Potential on Geometric Crystals and Connectedness of Cellular Crystals: Abstract

 \section{Abstract}

-For any simple complex algebraic group, we define upper/lower half-decorated geometric crystals and show that their tropicalization will be upper/lower normal Kashiwara's crystals.
-In particular, we show that the tropicalization of the half-decorated geometric crystal on the big Bruhat cell(=$B^-_{w_0}:=B^-\cap U\ovl w_0 U$) is isomorphic to the crystal $B(\infty)$ of the nilpotent subalgebra of quantum group $\uqm$.
+For any simply connected, simple complex algebraic group, we define upper/lower half-decorated geometric crystals and show that their tropicalization will be upper/lower normal Kashiwara's crystals.
+In particular, we show that the tropicalization of the half-decorated geometric crystal on the big Bruhat cell(=$B^-_{w_0}:=B^-\cap U\ovl w_0 U$) is isomorphic to the Langlands dual crystal $B(\infty)$ of the nilpotent-half subalgebra of quantum group.
 As an application, we shall show that any cellular crystal associated with a reduced word is connected in the sense of a crystal graph.

 {\arabic{section}}